jbm950/jbm950.github.io/source/notes/solar_thermal_collectors_and_applications/solar_thermal_collectors_and_applications.md

 >       - Integrated Compound Parabolic Collector (ICPC)
 >           - Combination of CPC and ETC where the ETC is used as the reciever
               for a CPC system

+> ### Sun tracking concentrating collectors

+> - By concentrating the solar energy, on can reduce the surface area over
+    which heat loss occurs
+>       - Results in higher possible temperatures

+> - Concentrating Advantages
+>       - Higher temperatures thus higher efficiencies
+>       - Able to achieve a thermodynamic match between temperature level and
+          required temperature level
+>       - Higher thermal efficiency
+>       - Requires less material and is structurally simpler than FPC
+>           - Can result in lower cost per unit area
+> - Concentrating Disadvantages
+>       - Collect little diffuse radiation depending on concentration ratio
+>       - Tracking system required to follow the sun
+>       - Reflector surfaces may lose reflectance over time and may require
+          cleaning and refurbishing

+> - Increase ratio of aperture to absorber area increases temperature bur
+    requires higher precision

+> - 2 Methods of tracking the sun's motion
+>       - Altazimuth method
+>       - One axis tracking

+> - Can attach mirrors to a FPC and make it a concentrating collector
+> - Another type of concentrating collector is CPC which can be tracking or
+    stationary
+> - Trouble collectiong diffuse component of radiation